rehfeldchris/cmpe272/README.md

 tune some characteristics about the disease and the simulation, and then it will run a simulation against a dataset.
 Finally, it plots the results on a google map.

+##How It Does It
+Microsoft released a dataset, called [GeoLife GPS Trajectories](http://research.microsoft.com/en-us/downloads/b16d359d-d164-469e-9fd4-daa38f2b2e13/), where users agreed to install an app which recorded their locations every few seconds.
+By using this, it basically lets us know where they were at every second of every day.
+Then, we can look at the locations of an infected person to see if they came in close proximity to another person.
+If so, we "infect" this other user, and then they too can spread the simulated infection.

 ###User Guide
 *More information can be found in the `report.pdf` file.*